Citizen Complaint Process

 Each complainant shall be regularly informed of the status of their complaint, and will also be apprised of the investigation's final disposition.
 Should a complaint be sustained, corrective action, including potential disciplinary action, will be initiated in accordance with Police Department regulations.Effective and responsive police service requires that the partnership between local law enforcement and the community be as open and strong as possible.

 A review of the Internal Affairs Incident Log revealed there were nine complaints lodged for department review.
 This number of complaints is the same as received in 2013, and one more than received in 2012.These complaints involved a total of nine different employees.
 Seven of the employees cited for investigation were sworn personnel and two were civilian positions.
 In all nine incidents there was only one subject cited per complaint

-The following is a breakdown of the complaints by unit and division:
+Following is a breakdown of the complaints by Bureau

 An additional breakdown of the fact determination in each of the above Internal Affairs Investigations is as follows: